How to get from Cancun to Cozumel

 If want to rent a car in Cancun, it’s a great idea.
 You can even take it across from the mainland to Cozumel on the car ferry.

-This is a good option if you are planning to stay in Cozumel for a few days and do not mind the extra time it takes to cross a car to Cozumel.
+This is a good option if you are planning to stay in Cozumel for a few days and do not mind the extra time it takes to catch a car to Cozumel.

 It is also a great option if you have a lot of bags with you and think it will be easier to cross a car than use the tricycle service and the passenger ferry.